-In this prospectus, the terms "associate", "close associate", "connected person", "core connected person", "connected transaction", "controlling shareholder", "substantial shareholder" and "significant shareholder" shall have the meanings given to such terms in the GEM Listing Rules, unless the context otherwise requires.
+In this document, the terms "associate", "close associate", "connected person", "core connected person", "connected transaction", "controlling shareholder", "substantial shareholder" and "significant shareholder" shall have the meanings given to such terms in the GEM Listing Rules, unless the context otherwise requires.

-If there is any inconsistency between this prospectus and the Chinese translation of this prospectus, this prospectus shall prevail.
+If there is any inconsistency between this document and the Chinese translation of this document, this document shall prevail.

-Certain amounts and percentage figures included in this prospectus have been subject to rounding adjustment.
+Certain amounts and percentage figures included in this document have been subject to rounding adjustment.
 Accordingly, figures shown as totals in certain tables may not be an arithmetic aggregation of the figures preceding them.